KP governs random growth off a one dimensional substrate: KP-II in special solutions of the KPZ equation

 \section{KP-II in special solutions of the KPZ equation}

-The proof of Thm. \ref{thm:2} in Sec. \ref{sec:proof} shows also that \emph{some special explicit solutions for one dimensional distributions of the Kardar-Parisi-Zhang equation \eqref{KPZ} also satisfy the KP-II equation \eqref{eq:KP-II}}.
+Thm. \ref{thm3} also implies that \emph{some of the special explicit solutions for one dimensional distributions of the Kardar-Parisi-Zhang equation \eqref{KPZ} satisfy the (scalar) KP-II equation \eqref{eq:KP-II} as well}.
 At this point we do not know if this is part of a more general fact, or if KP-II only holds in these special cases because of some symmetry.
 All we have is examples.